Lifestyle

 What is a food intolerance?

-A food intolerance is an inflammation of the intestine involving irritation of the colon, which does not always translate into digestive symptoms.
+A food intolerance is an inflammation of the intestinal tract involving irritation of the colon, which does not always translate into digestive symptoms.
 As Valérie Espinasse, a doctor of pharmacy with a diploma in micronutrition and a specialist in food intolerances, explains, intolerance can be expressed in different ways depending on the individual:

 "While the most common intolerances are those to gluten, dairy products and eggs, you can suffer from a wide range of intolerances, such as an intolerance to tomatoes, peaches or even rice."